eiriniavraam/dms-smm695/tutorials/README.md

 # Tutorials

-Here you can find some tutorials:
+Heere you can find some tutorials:

 | Folder | Scope                  | DBMS       |
 | ---    | ---                    | ---        |